Funhobbyprojects/TelegramDoorEvents/README.md

 [![TelegramDoorEvents](http://img.youtube.com/vi/YS4xPLxDfxo/0.jpg)](http://www.youtube.com/watch?v=YS4xPLxDfxo "TelegramDoorEvents")

-Here is an example of the input/output in your Telegram Bot, where you see some notifications of events and some commands and answers:
+Here is an example of the input/output in your Telegram Bot, where you see some notifications of events which occured and some commands and answers.
+My bot is called Frontdoor.
+You can name it any name you like.

 ![alt text](https://i.postimg.cc/Gmvcwf8n/telegram-frontdoor-bot.png)